Gom3tzler/Glimpse/README.md

 ## 🔧 Prerequisites

 - Docker and Docker Compose installed on your host system
-- A running Plex Media Server and/or Jellyfin Media Server
+- A running Plex Media Server, Jellyfin Media Server, and/or Emby Media Server
 - Authentication tokens for your media server(s)
 - Basic knowledge of Docker and containerization